 6.28 Demarcation of Control Flow [EOJ]

-SPARK enforces a clear demarcation of all branching control flows, if statements, case statements, loops, and blocks.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.28 does not apply to SPARK, because SPARK enforces a clear demarcation of all branching control flows, if statements, case statements, loops, and blocks.

 6.29 Loop Control Variables [TEX]

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.29 does not apply to SPARK, because “for” loops in SPARK define a loop control variable that has a constant view in the loop body and cannot be modified by the sequence of statements therein.

+For more general loops, SPARK also supports the specification and verification of a loop variant contract that can be used to verify termination of loops in simple cases.

 6.30 Off-by-one Error [XZH]

+6.30.1 Applicability to language

-SPARK permits the use of cardinal numbers for indexing arrays and loops.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.30 is mitigated by SPARK, because SPARK permits the use of cardinal numbers for indexing arrays and loops.
 SPARK does, however, provide alternative syntax which, if used, dramatically reduce the occurrence of such errors.

-6.30.1 Applicability to languageConfusion between the need for < and <= or > and >= in a test.
+Confusion between the need for < and <= or > and >= in a test.

 A SPARK for loop does not require the programmer to specify a conditional test for loop termination.
 Instead, the starting and ending value of the loop can be specified (in terms of using a subrange expression to define the object being iterated over or using ‘First and ‘Last to eliminate this source of off-by-one errors.
 SPARK also provides special for loop structures that iterate through an entire array or container.
 These avoid the need to specify any bounds for the iteration.